Hello gorgeous Bread Pudding! Why do you visit so seldomly?

 - 1 cup raisins

-- 1 cup whiskey (for soaking the raisins)
+- 1 cup whiskey (to soak the raisins)

-- 1-½ loaf of day-old Italian, French, ciabatta or sourdough bread
+- 1-½ loaf of day-old Italian, French or ciabatta bread

 - 1-½ cup heavy cream